sygmaprotocol/sygma-relayer/docs/general/Topology.md

 On startup, relayers are fetching the topology map from the remote service, and store the data in a local file.

 ## Topology map update
-To update the topology map, the topology map on the remote service needs to be updated.
-After we updated the topology map on ipfs, the refreshKey function needs to be called on the [bridge smart contract](https://github.com/sygmaprotocol/sygma-solidity/blob/master/contracts/Bridge.sol) (only Admin is allowed to trigger this function). refreshKey function is implemented only on the evm chain.
-The refreshKey function is called with topology map hash.
-This hash is used to prevent changes to the topology map during the refresh process.
-Relayers will start using the new, updated topology only when the KeyRefresh event is processed.
-The event is emitted by refreshKey function.
+To update the topology map, the map on the remote service needs to be updated.
+After we updated the topology map on ipfs, the `refreshKey` function needs to be called on the [bridge smart contract](https://github.com/sygmaprotocol/sygma-solidity/blob/master/contracts/Bridge.sol) (only Admin is allowed to trigger this function). `refreshKey` function is implemented only on the evm chain.
+The `refreshKey` function is called with the topology map hash.
+This hash is used to prevent relayers using invalid or compromised topology when updating it.
+Relayers will start using the new, updated topology only when the `KeyRefresh` event is processed which is emitted by the `refreshKey` function.

 ## Env variables
 - SYG_RELAYER_MPCCONFIG_TOPOLOGYCONFIGURATION_ENCRYPTIONKEY - the key that is used to encrypt the topology map